KronosDP/os232/Notes/index.md

 My notes for Chapter 8 of Linux From Scratch - Week 10 of my Operating System Course

 #### Scripts:
-THere are no scripts. only copy paste stuffs
+There are no scripts.
+Only copy paste stuffs

 # Important
 This script still need some testing, please do not run this first (except you want to help me test this, please do help me in testing this script :D)